Sairyss/domain-driven-hexagon/README.md

 - [Modular programming: Beyond the spaghetti mess](https://www.tiny.cloud/blog/modular-programming-principle/).
 - [What are Modules in Domain Driven Design?](https://www.culttt.com/2014/12/10/modules-domain-driven-design/)
 - [How to Implement Vertical Slice Architecture](https://garywoodfine.com/implementing-vertical-slice-architecture/)
+- [Why I don’t like layered architecture for microservices](https://garywoodfine.com/why-i-dont-like-layered-architecture-for-microservices/) - this explains more in details what disadvantages a typical horizontal Layered Architecture have compared to Modular / Vertical Slice architectures.

 Each module is separated in layers described below.